audacity/audacity/BUILDING.md

 On macOS, the easiest way to install CMake is `brew install cmake`.

 On Linux, `cmake` is usually available from the system package manager.
+Alternatively, `sudo pip3 install cmake` can be used to install the latest version of CMake.

 ### Windows

-We build Audacity using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/).
+We build Audacity using [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/community/) 2019 and 2022.
 In order to build Audacity **Desktop development with C++** workload is required.

 As we require only C++17 - MSVC 2017 should work just fine too.

-### MacOS
+### macOS

-We build Audacity using XCode 12.
+We build Audacity using XCode versions 12 and 13.
 However, it is likely possible to build it with XCode 7.

 ### Linux